DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Methodology

-We present DeepSolo++ for multilingual text spotting.
-Following \cite{Huang_2021_CVPR,huang2023task}, we explore a multi-head routing scheme for recognizing.
-Differently, we let a single decoder solo for multilingual text detection, recognition, and script identification, simplifying the structural pipeline (Fig.~\ref{fig:1}(a) \vs Fig.~\ref{fig:1}(d)).
-We only adopt a linear layer for character classification of one language (Tab.~\ref{tab:multilingual_linear_layer}).
-Besides, we use a simpler training pipeline compared with previous works \cite{Huang_2021_CVPR, huang2023task}.
-Building upon DeepSolo, we additionally design two simple yet effective techniques for multilingual text spotting, \ie, script token modeling and script-aware matching.

-\textbf{Script Token Modeling.} Overall, in addition to the point query described in Sec.~\ref{subsec:point_query}, we introduce a script token with explicit point position to gather the global information of each text instance.
-With the script token, we can conduct script identification with a linear layer and select the routing recognition result conveniently.
-The illustration is presented in Fig.~\ref{fig:deepsolo++}.
-Specifically, for script tokens $\textbf{T}_{script}$, we select the center points of center curve proposals to generate the positional part $\textbf{P}_{center}$ referring to Eq.~(\ref{eq_2}).
-Then, new content queries $\textbf{C}_{q}'$ and positional queries $\textbf{P}_{q}'$ can be obtained by:

-The composite queries $\textbf{Q}_{q}'$ of shape $K \times (N+1) \times 256$ can be achieved by adding $\textbf{C}_{q}'$ and $\textbf{P}_{q}'$.
-While operating the intra-group self-attention across dimension $N+1$, there is an attention mask to avoid each script token seeing itself and avoid point queries seeing the script token.
-Between decoder layers, after updating the points, new center points of center curves are extracted and used for generating the positional part for script tokens.
-Finally, we conduct script identification based on the script tokens with a linear layer $Linear_{sc}$.
-Note that only during inference, the output of $Linear_{sc}$ followed by $softmax$ and $argmax$ operation is used for routing.
-We simply train $Linear_{sc}$ and the linear layers for character classification in parallel.

-\textbf{Script-aware Matching.} In addition to the costs of the instance class, text transcript, and center point coordinates, the script identification cost (\ie, cross-entropy loss) is also involved in calculating the overall cost matrix.
+\textbf{Script-aware Bipartite Matching.} In addition to the costs of the instance class, text transcript, and center point coordinates, the script identification cost (\ie, cross-entropy loss) is also involved in calculating the overall cost matrix.
 The hyper-parameter for balancing script identification cost is set to 1.0.
 For text transcript cost, each batch may contain instances varying from different scripts, resulting in inconsistent character tables.
-Therefore, we are not able to directly calculate the text loss using GT and the output of the selected linear layer according to script identification prediction.
+Therefore, we cannot directly calculate the text loss using GT and the output of the selected linear layer according to script identification prediction.

 To overcome this issue, we design the script-aware matching.
 The illustration is presented in Fig.~\ref{fig:lan_matching}.
 To be specific, our target in this period is to get a complete text cost matrix.
 Firstly, in each batch, we group the GT instances by script types.
 Next, for each script group, we select the output of the corresponding linear layer to calculate CTC text loss and fill the text cost matrix with the obtained text loss.
 Since gradients are not calculated during matching, $argmax$ can be used to obtain the script identification predictions.
 Then, we conduct a global comparison between the script identification prediction and GT.
 The indexes where the predicted script type is inconsistent with the GT can be obtained.
 We directly assign a penalty value, which is set to 20 by default, to these positions.
 Finally, we add text cost matrix and other cost matrices to achieve the overall one, which is used for bipartite matching.